hardikkhariwal297312/FinSearch_UsingDeepRL/README.md

 - Shruti Ghoniya (Roll No. 22B1288)
 - Sachin Yadav (Roll No. 22B1842)

 What we performed in this project:
-  -Evaluated the performance of Reinforcement Learning (RL) and AutoRegressive Integrated Moving Average (ARIMA) models in analysis, offering insights into their assets and drawbacks in predicting market trends -Compared metrics, encompassing annualized mean returns, volatility, Sharpe Ratio, and maximum drawdown, to deliver a comprehensive assessment of the investment’s performance which aids to understand returns -Provided insights into the significance of risk tolerance, investment objectives, prevailing market conditions, this analysis offers guidance in the selection process between RL and ARIMA models for financial decision-making
+- Evaluated the performance of Reinforcement Learning (RL) and AutoRegressive Integrated Moving Average (ARIMA) models in analysis, offering insights into their assets and drawbacks in predicting market trends
+- Compared metrics, encompassing annualized mean returns, volatility, Sharpe Ratio, and maximum drawdown, to deliver a comprehensive assessment of the investment’s performance which aids to understand returns
+- Provided insights into the significance of risk tolerance, investment objectives, prevailing market conditions, this analysis offers guidance in the selection process between RL and ARIMA models for financial decision-making

 ## Description Roadmap3 and 4